• Write a Review

 Waves Pool Bar (Deck 15): Waves is the ideal choice for sunbathers who need only walk a few steps to snag a pina colada or a bucket of beer.

-Getaway's main pool area is located on Deck 15; it's a relatively small pool, considering the size of the ship.
+Norwegian Getaway's pools are located on Deck 15.
+Although there are two pools, only one is good for swimming and it’s relatively small, considering the size of the ship.
 It's surrounded by four whirlpools, which were packed during our sailing.
-A secondary kids pool area is also located on Deck 15.
+A secondary kids’ pool area is also located on Deck 15.

-Those who long for action will be at home on Getaway, which features plenty of activities to get your heart pounding.
-We love the five waterslides that make up the ship's Aqua Park on Deck 17, especially the two fast-and-furious Free Fall slides that send riders on a scream-inducing plunge.
+Those who long for action will be at home here, with plenty of activities to get your heart pounding.
+We love the five waterslides that make up the Norwegian Getaway’s Aqua Park on Deck 17, especially the two fast-and-furious Free Fall slides that send riders on a scream-inducing plunge.
 The other slides offer tamer but still fun options.

-The Deck 6 atrium offers the usual guest services and shore excursion desks, a coffee shop and a bar.
-Tucked away in a corner of the ship, off the starboard side of the central atrium, the traditional public areas -- library, meeting rooms, card room and Internet cafe -- are gathered almost as an afterthought.
+The Deck 6 atrium on Norwegian Getaway offers the usual guest services and shore excursion desks, a Starbucks and a couple of bars.
+Tucked away in a corner of the ship, off the starboard side of the central atrium, the traditional public areas – photo studio, meeting rooms, card room and Internet cafe -- are gathered almost as an afterthought.

-Click Photo Gallery and shopping are on Deck 8.
+The photo gallery and shopping are on Deck 8.
 Getaway features all the traditional cruise-ship shopping, including fine jewelry, duty-free alcohol and cigarettes, various sundries, clothing and accessories, and lots of Getaway-branded items.
 The photo gallery offers a cruise ship standard selection of cameras, binoculars and bric-a-brac (bobble-head dolls), along with photo packages.
-Passengers can get a 10-photo package for $129.95 or 20 photos for $199.95.
-Full price lists are available on request.
+Passengers can get photo packages here.

 There are no self-service laundry facilities on Getaway.